paigenorth/paigenorth.github.io/README.md

 # Group

-We have no PhD or postdoc vacancies currently.
+We currently have no PhD or postdoc vacancies.

 ### Current members